 - What happens if the service provider becomes insolvent?

-- If the service provider experiences an information security breach that affects TRU data, are they required to advise TRU of the incident?
+- If the service provider experiences an information security/privacy breach that affects TRU data, are they required to advise TRU of the incident?

 - Ask for a copy of the service provider’s data breach plan.

 2. TRU Policies and Standards that assist with FIPPA Compliance

 TheInformation Classification Standard explains the different classes of university information based on its sensitivity, and how each class of information should be transmitted, stored and disposed.

 TRU’s Password Standards provide direction on minimum password strength requirements for accessing TRU systems.

 TRU's Mobile Device Standards explain how to protect university information on any mobile electronic storage media such as notebooks, USB drives, CD's, etc.

 TRU’s Records Retention/Destruction Policy sets out the period of time for which records must be retained before they can be destroyed.

 The Responsible Use of Information Technology Policy applies to all members of the university community and explains requirements and responsibilities when using TRU’s computing resources including technology applications and facilities.

 3. Confidentiality of Email and Emailing Personal Information